 The advocated method maximizes the separability of classes locally while promoting consistency between the multiple local representations of single class objects.
 Compared with the conventional nonlinear methods based on kernels, the proposed method is much more computationally efficient because it only involves linear transformations.
-By virtue of its linear base structure, the proposed method also reduces overfitting normally exhibited by conventional nonlinear methods.
-The transformation functions learned from the face images of two different views are visualized in Fig. 2a.
-The functions can be exploited as the bases of a lowdimensional subspace for robust face recognition.
+By virtue of its linear base structure the proposed method also reduces overfitting normally exhibited by conventional non-linear methods.
+The transformation functions (or bases) learned from the face images of two different views are visualized in the Figure 2 (a).
+The functions can be exploited as the bases of a low dimensional subspace for robust face recognition.
 The basis functions of each cluster are specific to a particular facial pose.
-We note two interesting points in this figure compared with the LDA basis images, which are separately trained for different pose groups, view-based LDA.
-First, the bases of each cluster are similar to those of classical LDA and this ensures that face images of different identities at the same pose are discriminative.
-Second, the corresponding components of the two different clusters, for example, \mathbf{u}{k1} and \mathbf{u}{l1} , are aligned to each other.
+We note two interesting points in this Figure.
+First the bases of each cluster are similar to those of classical LDA and this ensures that face images of different identities at the same pose are discriminative.
+Secondly, the corresponding components of the two different clusters, for example, $u{f1}$ and $u{r1}$ are aligned to each other.
 They are characterized by a certain rotation and scaling with similar intensity variation.
-In consequence, face images of the same identity at different poses have quasiinvariant representation, as shown in Figs. 2a and 2b.
-For conciseness, only four face classes are plotted in the subspaces of Principal Component Analysis (PCA) [24], view-based LDA, and LLDA in Fig. 2b.
+In consequence, face images of the same identity at different poses have quasi-invariant representation as shown in Figure 2 (a) and (b).
+For conciseness, only four face classes are plotted in the subspaces of Principal Component Analysis (PCA) [24], view-based LDA (or LDA mixture) and LLDA in Figure 2 (b).
 Each class has the four samples of two different poses and two different time sessions.
+While LDA and view-based LDA have shuffled class samples, LLDA achieves class distinctive distributions of samples.

-The paper is organized as follows: The next section briefly reviews the conventional methods for linear and nonlinear discriminant analysis.
+The chapter is organized as follows: The next section briefly reviews the conventional methods for linear and nonlinear discriminant analysis.
 The proposed LLDA method is formulated in Section 3 and a solution of the optimization problem involved is presented in Section 4.
-Section 5 further simplies the proposed method by replacing the Gaussian mixture model with the case that combines K-means clustering.
+Section 5 further simplifies the proposed method by replacing the Gaussian mixture model with the case that combines Kmeans clustering.
 Section 6 is devoted to the analysis of the computational complexity.
 Section 7.1 presents the results of experiments performed to demonstrate the beneficial properties of the proposed method on synthetic data.
 In Section 7.2, the method is applied to face recognition problem.
 Conclusions are drawn in Section 8.